- Are there things in my life that I do that hurt others?

 In physical health, recovery refers to the process of moving from illness to wellness.
 Our hurts, habits and hang-ups are like an illness and using the tools of Celebrate Recovery we begin to move toward wholeness.
 Some might say from bondage to freedom in Christ.
 Others might say from self-reliance to faith in Christ.

 Just show up!
-We meet at Rolling Hills Community Church at 6:30 PM in the Back Room.
+We meet at Rolling Hills Community Church at 6:30 PM in the Fellowship Center.
 No pre-enrollment is necessary.
-Come at 5:30 PM if you want a great dinner.
+Come at 5:30 PM if you want an optional, great dinner.

 Celebrate Recovery does not charge for this ministry.
 Free-will offerings are received on Wednesday evenings.
 Our Celebrate Recovery is self-supporting.
 Workbooks are utilized in the Step Studies and are available at the Resource Table on Wednesday evenings.
 Prices for these materials range from $6 – $20.
 Child care is $5 and the optional dinner is $5.

 From 5:30PM to 6:30PM there is an option dinner and time of fellowship.
-Next is a time for worship and nnouncements.
-A teaching or personal testimony is presented to the entire Celebrate Recovery group.
+Next is a time for worship and announcements.
+At 7:00PM a teaching or personal testimony is presented to the entire Celebrate Recovery group.
 At 7:30PM there are gender-specific open issue groups that provide a format for open sharing.
 No one is required to participate in the personal sharing.
-At 8:30PM the group meetings end and there is a time of desert and fellowship with other attendees.
+After the small group meetings end there is a time of desert and fellowship with other attendees.

 The principle difference between AA (and other Twelve Step programs) and Celebrate Recovery is that Celebrate Recovery focuses on Jesus Christ as the true Higher Power and uses God’s Word as the authority in relation to the Twelve Steps.
 The Twelve Steps have a Christian heritage as they were modeled after the Oxford Society (see the AA Story).
 In order to reach people who would be offended by Jesus or the church, AA focused on a Higher Power.
 But Celebrate Recovery’s 8 Principles to the Road to Recovery tie the Twelve Steps to Jesus Christ’s teachings known as the Beatitudes given in The Sermon on the Mount.